Non-destructive Depth-Resolved Characterization of Residual Strain Fields in High Electron Mobility Transistors using Differential Aperture X-ray Microscopy: Results

 \section{Results}

 In this section, fields of (008) lattice plane spacing (and related lattice strains) within the GaN layer beneath the source, gate, and drain at various positions along both the pristine and irradiated HEMT devices are presented.
 Prior to presenting the fields, a general description of the measurements is provided.
-For lattice strain calculations, a nominal (001) lattice plane spacing of 5.1860~\AA \textvisiblespace was used for $d_0$.
-We note that there is a significant spread of reported lattice parameters in the literature generally ranging from 5.1855~\AA \textvisiblespace to 5.1865~\AA \textvisiblespace \cite{leszczynski1994thermal,leszczynski1996lattice,leszczynski1995lattice}.
-The choice of lattice parameter will scale lattice strains and even affect whether strains are interpreted as tensile or compressive.
-For this reason, lattice plane spacing along the c-axis direction and lattice strains are reported in tandem.

 Each diffraction measurement (‘point’) corresponds to the average lattice plane spacing of a diffraction volume defined by the dimensions of the incoming X-ray beam (400 nm by 700 nm) and the projection of the differential aperture along the diffracting beam direction (500 nm).
 The spacing of the diffraction measurements were 1 $\mu$m along $\bm{x}^L$ and 350 nm along $\bm{z}^L$.
 Along $\bm{z}^L$, the diffraction measurements had a small amount of oversampling with approximately 75 nm of overlap between volumes.
-To aid the interpretation of the strain fields, the accompany fluorescence measurements used to align the lattice plane spacing measurements are also provided.
+To aid the interpretation of the strain fields, the accompanying fluorescence measurements used to align the lattice plane spacing measurements are also provided.
 The increase of fluorescence at the center of each scan corresponds to the X-ray beam passing over the transistor gate.
 Sloping of the fluorescence scans is a shadowing effect caused by the fluorescence detector placement with respect to the incoming beam and sample.
 Lastly, we note that the arrangement of source, gate, and drain reverses depending on the position within the specimen.
 To facilitate comparison of the lattice plane spacing and strain fields at various positions on the HEMT device, measurements at A3 and B2 have been ‘mirrored’.

 Figure~\ref{fig:pris} shows the reconstructed distributions of lattice plane spacing and strain between source and drain at positions A1, A2, and A3 in the pristine HEMT specimen.
 With respect to the reference lattice plane spacing (5.186~\AA), the (001) lattice plane spacings are generally found to be greater than $d_0$ at the positions probed.
 The spread in lattice plane spacing across the measurement points is 2$\times10^{-3}$~\AA \textvisiblespace or 3$ \times 10^{-4}$ strain.
 In the figure, we can also see that across the positions on the pristine HEMT specimen, lattice plane spacings and strains are generally largest below the transistor drain and lowest below the gate.
 Similar to Fig.~\ref{fig:pris}, Fig.~\ref{fig:irrad} shows the reconstructed distributions of lattice plane spacing and strain between source and drain at points B1 and B2 in the irradiated HEMT specimen.
 The spread in lattice plane spacing and strains in the irradiated specimen is comparable, but notably the magnitude of lattice plane spacing is significantly decreased in the irradiated specimen.
 So much so, that the strains are now negative with the reference lattice place spacing used.
 Lastly, the largest strain magnitudes now appear to be below the gate as opposed to below the drain.